abdnh/50langs2anki/README.md

 ## Usage

 - Install dependencies: `pip install -r requirements.txt`
-- Run the script using something like: `python fiftylangs2anki.py --srclang en --destlang tr --start 5 --end 10`
+- Run the script using something like: `python fiftylangs2anki.py --src en --dest tr --start 5 --end 10`
 - You should see a deck package named `50Languages_en-tr_5-10.apkg` in the current working directory.

-The `--srclang` and `--destlang` flags take codes of two languages.
+The `--src` and `--dest` flags take codes of two languages.
 These are languages you choose in 50Languages's interface and are shown in the URL of each lesson.

 ![50Languages's language chooser](50langs-langchooser.png)